esphome/esphome-docs/components/lvgl/widgets.rst

                 args: [ x ]

 The ``button`` can be also integrated as a :doc:`Binary Sensor </components/binary_sensor/lvgl>` or as a :doc:`Switch </components/switch/lvgl>` component.

+See :ref:`lvgl-cookbook-binent` for an example which demonstrates how to use a checkable button to act on a Home Assistant service.

 .. _lvgl-widget-buttonmatrix: